Semrush Review — All the Pros and Cons

 As time goes by, and more data about your site flows into Semrush, you’ll be able to monitor the progress of your attempts to rank more highly for your keywords.

-You can also enter competitor websites into Semrush’s position tracker tool.
-This allows you to compare (again, over time) how your competitors are performing when it comes to search rankings.
+You can also enter competing websites into Semrush’s position tracker tool.
+This allows you to compare (again, over time) how your competitors are performing in search too.

 And finally, you can avail of regular rank tracking email notifications — you can subscribe to weekly position tracking summaries, or create ‘triggers’ that send you an email whenever something significant happens with your rankings.

-(For example, you can request a notification of when a particular piece of content has entered or dropped out of the top 3 results for a specified search query.)
+(For example, you can request a notification of when a particular piece of content has entered the top three results for a specified search query, or left the top ten.)

-Al in all, the position tracking functionality in Semrush is strong — no complaints really here.
-The only thing to watch out for is limits on the number of keywords you can track: these vary by plan, with the entry-level plan letting you track 500 keywords per month (more on pricing later).
+All in all, the position tracking functionality in Semrush is strong — no complaints really here.
+The only thing to watch out for is limits on the number of keywords you can track: these vary by plan, with the entry-level plan imposing a 500 keywords per month tracking limit (more on pricing later).

 How well a site performs in search results typically depends on how many ‘backlinks‘ — links from other sites to it — exist for the site in question.

-There are two main ways to go about looking at backlinks in Semrush: the first is to use its ‘backlink analysis’ feature, and the second is to perform a ‘backlink audit.’
+There are three main ways to go about looking at backlinks in Semrush:

 The ‘Backlink Analytics’ section in Semrush lets you enter a domain name and view a list of all the backlinks it can find to it.